jbarnette/lather/README.markdown

 ## Hacking

-`rake test:lather` will watch `lib` and `test` and re-run the tests when something changes.
-If you're looking for something to work on, chew on
+If you're looking for something to work on, chew on these:
-these:

-  * A way to get at the list of changed files in a `-r` command and the Rake tasks.
+  * A way to get at the list of changed files in a `-r` command.

   * Some default exclude (like backup/editor files, `.svn`, `.git`) patterns, and an easy way to add new ones.

-  * A `--sleep <secs>` switch for the command-line tool and the Rake task.
+  * A `--sleep <secs>` switch for the command-line tool.

 ## Thanks

 Lather owes a huge debt to Ryan Davis' ZenTest library, specifically `autotest`.
 Use it.
-It'll change your life.
 See also Mike Clark and Geoffrey Grosenbach's `rstakeout`.

 ## License

-Copyright 2009 John Barnette [jbarnette@gmail.com]
+Copyright 2009 John Barnette, Seattle.rb.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the